neicnordic/sensitive-data-archive/postgresql/data_migration.docs/23_post_populate_storage_locations.md

 ### 2.1.
 Get file ids file for a storage

 #### If S3 storage
-Get all files in form each s3 bucket
+Get all files from each s3 bucket
 ```bash
 aws s3api list-objects-v2 --endpoint ${ENDPOINT} --bucket ${BUCKET} > ${STORAGE_NAME}_raw
 ```